ARAW (ARAW) Achieves Self Reported Market Capitalization of $1.89 Billion

-ARAW (ARAW) traded down 4.3% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 12th.
-One ARAW coin can now be purchased for approximately $0.95 or 0.00001637 BTC on major exchanges.
-Over the last week, ARAW has traded 6.7% lower against the dollar.
-ARAW has a market capitalization of $1.89 billion and $35.04 worth of ARAW was traded on exchanges in the last 24 hours.
+ARAW (ARAW) traded 4.9% lower against the US dollar during the 1-day period ending at 17:00 PM E.T. on September 14th.
+One ARAW coin can currently be purchased for $0.95 or 0.00001581 BTC on cryptocurrency exchanges.
+Over the last week, ARAW has traded down 1.3% against the US dollar.
+ARAW has a market capitalization of $1.89 billion and $35.35 worth of ARAW was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.